faerber-lab/AttributeCiteQuote/README.md

-# Attribute, Cite, or Quote?
-A Survey on Evidence-based Text Generation with Large Language Models
+# Attribution, Citation, and Quotation?
+A Survey of Evidence-based Text Generation with Large Language Models

-This repository contains the annotated data for our survey on evidence-based text-generation with LLMs.
+This repository contains the annotated data for our survey of evidence-based text-generation with LLMs.

 ## Contents
 - [Abstract](#abstract)